FRSOURCE/tiny-carousel/packages/docs/guide/usage.md

 </ExampleSection>
 <!-- textlint-enable -->

-In most cases, the same functionality can be obtained using proper Tiny Carousel plugins - we’ve got you covered!
+In most cases, the same functionality can be obtained using proper Tiny Carousel plugin - we’ve got you covered!
 But, if you ever find yourself in a situation where you need to do something more custom - know that Tiny Carousel JavaScript API is there and is ready to be used!
-Read more in the [API docs for core package](../../api-reference#core).
+Read more in the [API docs for core package](../../api-reference/core).

 For further information about the possible configuration options and useful methods, please have a look at our [API reference](../../api-reference).